 Location is everything!

-- Distance from People: Place your zapper at least 15-20 feet away from where people gather or dine.
-Remember, it’s designed to attract bugs, and you don’t want to draw them closer to your seating areas.
+- Distance from People: Place your zapper at least 15-20 feet away from where people gather or dine. it’s designed to attract bugs, and you don’t want to draw them closer to your seating areas.

 - Height Matters: Mount or hang the zapper 5-7 feet off the ground.
 This height is generally within the optimal flight path for most flying insects, including mosquitoes and flies.